twbs/bootstrap/docs/components/card.md

 ## Sizing

-Cards are block-level by default, so they'll fill the available horizontal space.
-Constrain their widths via inline styles, our predefined grid classes, or with custom styles using our grid mixins.
+Constrain the width or cards via custom CSS, our predefined grid classes, or with custom styles using our grid mixins.

 Using the grid: